LuDanielPoyu/McKinsey-Data-Scientist/README.md

 ---

 ### P2 — Search-Ad Analytics
-**Problem:**  Decision cycles needed a decision-grade data layer and to extract revenue-driving, model-optimizing insights from search-ad data.
+**Problem:**  Decision cycles needed a decision-grade data layer to extract revenue-driving, model-optimizing insights from search-ad data.

 **Solution:** Built a decision-grade analytics layer in BigQuery and a Python, ML pipeline for feature engineering, cohort clustering, and supervised classification/regression, and time-series baselines to extract insights that drive revenue from search-ad logs and optimize e-commerce ad models; delivered reusable SQL (CTEs/windows) and notebooks that power weekly executive readouts.